 Circles of Learning, Understanding and Exploration are opportunities for Jewish students at Queens College to create deeper and more meaningful connections to Jewish Life on campus.

 JLF is a 10-week experiential, conversational seminar for students looking to deepen their understanding of Jewish life on their own terms.
 We’re going to ask BIG questions, but we don’t claim to have one “right answer”.
 JLF is for students that are seeking knowledge but requires no previous knowledge or participation in Jewish life - at all.
 The ideal candidate is just beginning to explore what Jewish life and Jewish culture means them.
 Dinner and snacks will be provided at every session.
-Jenna Citron, Assistant Director and Jonathan Rahmani, Springboard Fellow, will serve as JLF Educators.
+Jenna Citron, Assistant Director and Rav Sara Zacharia, Senior Jewish Educator, will serve as JLF Educators.
 All C.L.U.E. participants will attend a special C.L.U.E.
 Shabbaton and Commencement Celebration!
-Participants who attend all 10 sessions plus CLUE Shabbat are eligible for a $300 stipend.
+This program is intended for students who are looking to make new friends and get involved in Jewish life on campus.
+Participants who attend all 10 sessions plus CLUE Shabbat and Siyyum are eligible for a $300 stipend.

 The Circles of Exploration and Understand place as much focus on experience and community building as they do on engagement and education.
 Circles strive to create a great user experience, lasting friendships, deep and meaningful conversations, and community.
 To reach those goals we developed a list of 7 touch points students will experience.

 CLUE Siyyum: Final week of classes, date tbd

 *You can only do 1 of the circles at a time to ensure that as many people can participate as possible*